Last Updated on June 13, 2023 by Matt Musico

 The year before his incredible 2000 season, Guerrero had another career year in his age-24 campaign.
 It included 131 RBI, which ended up being a single-season career-high mark for the Hall of Famer.
 He was putting together a solid performance heading into the All-Star break (.914 OPS, 18 homers, 65 RBI), but it was what he did in the second half that made this all possible.
 He slashed .341/.389/.659 with 24 dingers and 66 RBI in 42 fewer plate appearances.

-Similar to what he did the following year, it was a strong finish that was key for Guerrero.
+Similar to what he did the following year, it was a strong finish that was key.
 It wasn’t just about September, though — in this instance, he added August to the party.
-Over that two-month span (which included 253 plate appearances), Guerrero hit .366/.419/.711 with 21 home runs, 59 RBI, and 46 runs scored.
+Over that two-month span (253 plate appearances), Guerrero hit .366/.419/.711 with 21 home runs, 59 RBI, and 46 runs scored.
 That all sussed out to a .468 wOBA and 177 wRC+.

 Vladimir Guerrero: 39 Home Runs in 2002

 This wasn’t Vlad’s final year in Montreal, but it was his last full one because his 2003 campaign was limited to 112 games.
-He didn’t waste his opportunity to make some lasting impressions, though.
-He captured another Silver Slugger and collected his first top-five finish in MVP voting (he finished fourth) while posting a 1.010 OPS with 39 homers, 111 RBI, and a league-leading 206 hits.
+He captured another Silver Slugger Award and collected his first top-five finish in MVP voting (he finished fourth) while posting a 1.010 OPS with 39 homers, 111 RBI, and a league-leading 206 hits.

 Guerrero didn’t have that one huge month as he did in 1999 and 2000, but he showed his ability to put the bat on the ball quite a bit.
-He posted a .340-plus batting average in three different months, with two of those occurrences being above .370.
-And although the outfielder was effective in Montreal losses (.862 OPS with 17 home runs and 40 RBI), he was the key to the club’s victories.
+He posted a .340-plus batting average in three months, with two of those occurrences being above .370.
+And although the outfielder was effective in Montreal’s losses (.862 OPS with 17 home runs and 40 RBI), he was the key to victory.
 When the Expos won, Guerrero slashed .388/.470/.674 with 22 homers and 71 RBI.

 Nationals Home Run Leaders: The Rest